gdblech/myRetail/README.md

 2.b.1 In the JAR folder is a runnable jar
 2.b.2 run the command: java -jar myRetail.jar

-3. In the JAR folder is an Angular webpage to Run commands against the app.
-4. REST interactions can also be done with a tool like PostMan.
+5. REST interactions can also be done with a tool like PostMan.